How Is Spousal Maintenance Calculated in Arizona?

 In divorce cases where both spouses are employed, and there’s not a significant disparity between their two incomes, it’s unlikely the court will award support payments.
 However, there are some exceptions to that general observation.
 While the lack of support payments is becoming the new norm, marriages that last longer than ten years have become the exception with alimony almost an automatic unless the earning capacities of both spouses are substantially the same.

 How it Spousal Maintenance Calculated in Arizona | What You Need to Prove

 Spousal Maintenance/Alimony May be Awarded by the Court if:

-The Amount of Spousal Maintenance Awarded Depends on:
+The Amount of Spousal Maintenance Awarded Depends upon:

-Whether the spouse seeking maintenance contributed to the earning capacity of their spouse during the course of the marriage.
+- Whether the spouse seeking maintenance contributed to the earning capacity of their spouse during the marriage

 - Whether the spouse seeking maintenance’s career or income opportunities were limited for the benefit of their spouse